protegeproject/swrlapi-integration-tests/README.md

     mvn verify

-#### Downloading

-You can get a copy of the latests JAR from the [project's GitHub Release area](https://github.com/protegeproject/swrlapi-integration-tests/releases).

-This JAR will have a name of the form:

-    swrlapi-integration-tests-${version}.jar

 #### License

 This software is licensed under the [BSD 2-clause License](https://github.com/protegeproject/swrlapi-integration-tests/blob/master/license.txt).

 #### Questions

-If you have questions about this library, please go to the main Protégé website and subscribe to the [Protégé Developer Support mailing list](http://protege.stanford.edu/support.php#mailingListSupport).
+If you have questions about this software, please go to the main Protégé website and subscribe to the [Protégé Developer Support mailing list](http://protege.stanford.edu/support.php#mailingListSupport).
 After subscribing, send messages to protege-dev at lists.stanford.edu.